PFAS in Drinking Water: What You Need to Know

 - PFNA + PFHXS mixture: Hazard Index of 1

 Public water systems have until 2027 to comply.
 Until then, violations won’t trigger enforcement.
+See EPA PFAS drinking water rule explained for what the rule requires and the compliance timeline.

 The 4 ppt limit for PFOA and PFOS is as low as current lab methods can reliably measure.
 The EPA’s own analysis estimates the rule will prevent thousands of deaths over 20 years from PFAS-linked cancers and cardiovascular disease.